Slipperiness and gritting

 What can you do yourself?

 When it snows, it is best to clear the sidewalk of snow.
 Remove the snow with a shovel and throw a small layer of road salt on the sidewalk or street.
 Together with your neighbors, this will keep your street safe and accessible.
-You can buy road salt and a snow shovel, for example, at one of our city's hardware stores.
+You can buy road salt and a snow shovel at one of our city's hardware stores.

 Has an unsafe situation arisen due to slipperiness?
 Please report it to us via the BuitenBeter app.